Get the ArenaCoach Desktop App

 Is Enhancement Shaman good in Midnight Season 1?

-Enhancement Shaman is S tier in Solo Shuffle with a 56.7% win rate at 1,845+ rating.
+Enhancement Shaman is S tier in Solo Shuffle with a 51.1% round win rate this season.
 It is one of the strongest specs in the current meta.

 What is the stat priority for Enhancement Shaman in PvP?